-arriving packets with probability p, which results in that TCP's fast retransmit algorithm works effectively.
-However, if we focus on the fairness, it is clear that an improvement is very limited.
+We next investigate the RED case.
+Recalling that the buffer size of the router is set to be 60 Kbyte, we set $th{min} = 10$ Kbytes, $th{max} = 30$ Kbytes and p = 0.02 in simulation. p shows the packet dropping probability defined in RED, with which incoming packets are dropped when the avarage queue length is over the threshold th{min} .
+Figure 3 shows simulation results of the RED algorithm in that case.
+From Figures 3(a) and 2(a), it can be observed that a fairness improvement is very limited.
 It is especially true when the output link capacity is small; the throughput of all connections becomes almost identical (Figure 3(a)).
 Also, the packet loss rates of all connections are almost equal as shown in Figure 3(c).
 Of course, this is one of key features that the RED algorithm intends; the number of the lost packets of each connection can be kept in proportion to its input link capacity by its mechanism.
 The problem is that it leads to the unfairness treatment of connections with different capacities.

 The above result is just one example.
 Also, it is questionable whether simulation time of 300,000 packets generation is adequate or not for examining the fairness degree.
 To examine its generality, we next show the analysis of the RED algorithm.
 Through analysis, it is proven that the unfairness observed in simulation is inherent in the RED algorithm.

-B.2 Analysis Results and Discussions We assume in the following analysis that there are N connections in the network (Figure 1) with the input link capacities of $bw_1, bw_2, ..., bw_N$ [packets/sec], where $bw_1 \le bw_2 \le ..., \le bw_N$.
+We assume in the following analysis that there are N connections in the network (Figure 1) with the input link capacities of $bw_1, bw_2, ..., bw_N$ [packets/sec], where $bw_1 \le bw_2 \le ..., \le bw_N$.
 We denote the packet dropping probability of the RED algorithm by p, and the propagation delay between sources and the destination by τ .
 We also assume that the average queue length is always larger than th{min} , that is, all arriving packets are dropped with probability p.
-For analysis, we focus on TCP's typical cycle of the window size as shown in Figure 4; the cycle begins at the time when the previous packet loss occurs, and terminates when the next packet loss occurs.
+For analysis, we focus on TCP's typical cycle of the window size as shown in Figure 8; the cycle begins at the time when the previous packet loss occurs, and terminates when the next packet loss occurs.
 We consider that the cycle begins at time t = 0 [sec].
-We do not take account of the slow start phase [10] since the objective of the RED algorithm is essentially
+We do not take account of the slow start phase [11] since the objective of the RED algorithm is essentially to avoid to fall into that phase.